Ensembl/WiggleTools/README.txt

 Installation:
 	- Install Jim Kent's source code
 	- Define the environment variable KENT_SRC to point to the /path/to/kent/src/ directory
-	- Install the samtools library
+	- Install the GNU scientific library (GSL): http://www.gnu.org/software/gsl/
-	- Define the environment variable SAMTOOLS to point to the /path/to/samtools/ directory
 	- In this directory type 'make'
 	- The binary file wiggletools should be produced in the ./bin directory.
 The underlying library and header files are in the ./lib and ./inc directories respectively.
+	- A PDF manual should appear in doc/

 Running the executable: